 The children have been very busy this week with all of their tests!
 As well as this, they also got very creative making Japanese-style calendars.

 Over the past 12 weeks, Willow class have been working hard to research all about their favourite explorers as part of their homework project.
 After they had finished their research, they then wrote all about whichever explorer they had picked - with the option of making a model or a presentation as well.
 After everyone had bought in their homework projects, we held an 'explorer's afternoon' in which all of the parents came to see the great work everyone had done and to learn all about the different explorers.
-There some very impressive models and the children had done such a fantastic job!
+There were some very impressive models and the children had done such a fantastic job!